 The un-knowledge of the blackbird’s overseership unravelled the confusion.
 And in one short song, the diabolical doctrines of competition and respectability, which had amplified commodification to no end, were brought to their knees and laid to waste.

-Under the ultra-lights, some psychotropic drugs were overheard in the act of datasex, brought by this ferocious art unto a mellow quivering which required no stimulant.
-All fucked up again with duo action and vibes, a new elixir was sprouting out of Earth with no papers, no marks and no collar.
+Under the ultra-lights, some psychotropic drugs were overheard in the act of datasex, brought by this ferocious art unto a mellow quivering.
+All fucked up with duo action and vibes, a new elixir was sprouting out of Earth with no papers and no identifying marks.

 In another interesting segment, work was a mode of expression like, “I am useful”, money an expression of power used to give and take it.
-The data were entertraining all the characters in this drama with how to become the ideologically sound witnesses of what it meant to reach beyond all inhuman limitations, and more importantly to keep the useless useful.
+The data were entertraining all the characters in this drama in how to be sound witnesses of what it meant to reach beyond all inhuman limitations, and more importantly to keep the useless useful.

 Under the ultra-lights, the promise of a whirlwind, wildcat revolution emerged from the underworld in onyx, musk and turquoise, funking up the doors of conception with action vibes, pruning the vineyards in another frozen moment, 24/7.
 Drawing on the new elixir cumming out of the earth with no papers, no marks and no coordinates, cumming with the required stimulant, in a suede belt and peacock feather mask, its bejewelled feet led a new walk-through experience, bringing the death of design by invoking the divine names of sperm and menses, cunt-cock slop, red hot and violent.
 What an explosive game.
 In a slutty haze, the cunt-cock passed round a glass for the whip-round.
 Looking inside, the mouth of it softened to a point and recharged the glass.